Home » Hazy Urine in Pregnancy: Causes, When It’s Normal, and When to Worry

 Hazy Urine in Pregnancy: Causes, When It’s Normal, and When to Worry

 Hazy urine in pregnancy (also called cloudy or murky urine) is a common concern for many expecting moms.
 Your urine may appear milky, foggy, or less clear than usual, which can feel alarming.
 In most cases, it’s harmless and temporary, often due to normal pregnancy changes.
-However, it can sometimes signal an issue that needs attention, such as infection or other complications.
+However, it can sometimes signal an issue that needs attention, such as an infection or other complications.

 This guide explains the main causes, what’s normal, when to contact your doctor, and simple steps to help.
 Always discuss any urine changes with your obstetrician or gynecologist, as they can test a sample for accurate diagnosis.